Megzo/aws-eks-stunner-livekit/README.md

 kubectl apply -f manifests/stunner.yaml
 ```

-There are many STUNner and AWS specific happening here, so be sure to check out the blog for more details.
+There are many STUNner and AWS specific happening here, so be sure to check out [my blog post](https://medium.com/l7mp-technologies/deploying-webrtc-applications-in-aws-eks-a-step-by-step-guide-with-livekit-and-stunner-c94309af4ed8) for more details.

 ## 6. Deploying LiveKit